TheMrityunjayPathak/CarPricePrediction/README.md

 ## Conclusion

-- Trained a highly accurate Linear Regression model using various features and attributes to predict used car prices.
+- Developed a highly accurate linear model to predict used car prices using various features and attributes.

-- Achieving an average prediction accuracy of 82%.
+- Achieved an average prediction accuracy of 82% demonstrating strong model performance.

-- Further model showcased its robustness by undergoing rigorous k-fold cross-validation, resulting in a mean cross-val-score of 83%.
+- Validated model robustness through rigorous k-fold cross-validation, resulting in a mean cross-val score of 83%.

-- Lastly, I created a web application by using Streamlit.
+- Created an interactive application using streamlit, enabling users to input data and receive real-time predictions.

 <div align='left'>